Digital Humanities Definitions by Type

 Digital Humanities are the application and the use of computing tecnologies for the research, teaching and investigation in the disciplines of the humanities. -Ali Albarran, Universidad Nacional Autónoma de México, Mexico

-5 responses included in the above category emphasized computing
+5 responses included in the above category emphasized computing, such as

 Using computational tools to do the work of the humanities. -John Unsworth, University of Illinois, USA